-BMW X4 review - Reliability and Safety
+BMW X4 review - Reliability and safety

 As the X4 is likely to be used as a family car, safety remains a priority, and this is reflected in the generous provision of safety systems.
-Autonomous emergency braking is fitted as standard across the range, and this can be supplemented with the optional fitment of active cruise control and lane-keeping assistance.
+Autonomous emergency braking (AEB) is fitted as standard across the range, and this can be supplemented with the optional fitment of active cruise control and lane-keeping assistance.

 In this review

-- 5Practicality, comfort and boot spaceGenerous space for passengers and luggage but the steep-sloping rear roofline means compromises have to be made
+- 5Practicality, comfort and boot spaceThe X4 includes generous space for passengers and luggage, but the steep-sloping rear roofline means compromises have to be made